There are founders who've won but can't stop playing.

 Level Complete vs. Game Over

-Here's a distinction that matters: there's a difference between quitting because you're exhausted and quitting because you're finished.
+There's a difference between quitting because you're exhausted and quitting because you're finished.
+It matters.

 Founders who burn out exit with regret.
 They wonder what would have happened if they'd pushed harder, held on longer, played a few more rounds.
 The game still owns them because they didn't beat it — they just stopped.

 Founders who complete the level exit differently.
-They're calm.
+Calm.
 Unimpressed by the scoreboard.
 Unhurried.
 They might still play other games, but lightly, without desperation.
 The anxiety is gone because the stakes are gone.

 Vinay Hiremath, co-founder of Loom, walked away from a $60 million earn-out after the company sold for nearly a billion dollars.
 He could have stayed.
 The money was guaranteed.
 Instead, he recognised something: "Liquidity solves safety, not direction."